tbolt/tbolt.space/about.md

 [Boltcss](https://boltcss.com) - Yet another classless css library.

-[Open Podcasting](https://openpodcasting.com) - Spreading awareness of the coming commercialization of podcasting and how we can keep it open.
+[Open Podcasting](https://openpodcasting.com) - Spreading awareness of the increasing gatekeeping of podcasting and how we can keep it open.

 [Tree](https://github.com/tbolt/tree) - A social network that doesn't track you.